clarissalabrum/math4610-1/chapter00/preface.md

 If you find errors in the materials or typos, please send e-mail to the author at joe.koebbe@usu.edu.
 I will try to get to the comments and errors as fast as I can take care of them.
 In other words, be a bit patient with corrections.

+Mathematics in this repository is displayed using [MathJax](http://docs.mathjax.org/en/latest/index.html) and regular html files that contain bits of mathematics embedded in the html.
+For example, the following is such an example.